igrishaev/farseer/README.md

 ~~~

 There is only one mandatory field in the config: the `:http/url` one which is
 the endpoint of the server.
-Other fields get default values.
+Other fields have default values.

 For further experiments we will spawn a local Jetty RPC server and will work
 with it using the client.